ABA Legislative Priorities (Adopted 2018)

 The ABA supports state and federal efforts to improve access to legal services for military personnel, veterans, their dependents, and caregivers.
 The ABA also seeks to remove legal barriers to their benefits, services, and treatment, particularly for veterans experiencing or at-risk of homelessness.
 The ABA supports innovations to improve veterans’ access to justice, including the VA’s Veterans Justice Outreach Initiative, and the establishment and expansion of veterans’ treatment courts, law school clinical programs serving veterans, and medical-legal partnerships at VA health facilities.

 Over the years, Congress has considered “tort reform” legislation opposed by the ABA that impedes access to the civil justice system, limits the ability of individuals to hold businesses responsible for wrongdoing, and interferes with the ability of victims to obtain redress.
 Supporters of tort reform allege that litigation abuse is rampant and have sought to control it through various methods, including amending the Federal Rules of Civil Procedure through legislation rather than following the Rules Enabling Act process, forcing the losing party to pay the fees and costs of the winning party, and preempting state medical malpractice laws.
-Areas of particular concern to the ABA that are likely to resurface during the 116th Congress include legislation to amend Rule 11 (Sanctions) and Rule 23 (Class Actions) of the Federal Rules of Civil
+Areas of particular concern to the ABA that could resurface during the 117th Congress include legislation to amend Rule 11 (Sanctions) and Rule 23 (Class Actions) of the Federal Rules of Civil

 Oppose legislation that discourages medical malpractice litigation and limits recovery